LPG Car & LPG Gas Auto Conversion – How an LPG Gas Car Works

-The two main differences in how LPG works in an LPG vehicles are the fuel itself and the fuel storage and intake systems.
+The two main differences in how LP gas for cars works in an LPG gas auto are the fuel itself and the fuel storage and intake systems.

 With an octane rating of over 100, LPG works with virtually any petrol engine.

-There are 25 million LPG cars & LPG vehicles worldwide.
+There are 25 million LP gas cars & LPG vehicles worldwide.

-LPG vehicles (cars) can be OEM single fuel models or dual fuel LPG vehicle conversions that run on either LPG – also known as Autogas – or petrol.
+An LPG car can be OEM single fuel models or dual fuel LPG vehicle conversions that run on either LPG – also known as Autogas – or petrol.

-Here are the four LPG systems for cars from newest to oldest…
+Here are the four LPG car conversion systems for an LPG gas auto from newest to oldest…

-• LPG Liquid Phase Direct Injection (LPDI) has liquid LPG injected directly into the combustion chamber.
-LPDI is the most advanced LPG system for cars.
+- LPG Liquid Phase Direct Injection (LPDI) has liquid LPG injected directly into the combustion chamber.
+LPDI is the most advanced LPG gas car system.

-An LPG car or LPG vehicle is a vehicle that is LPG powered, instead of petrol (gasoline) or diesel.
-LPG vehicles can be LPG cars straight from the factory, or they can be LPG vehicle conversions.
+An LPG car uses LPG instead of petrol (gasoline) or diesel.
+An LPG gas auto can be an LPG automobile straight from the factory, or they can be LPG car conversions.

 LPG can fuel various LPG vehicles, including light commercial LPG vehicles, as well as LPG cars.